 The Long Term Financial Plan provides scenarios for meeting the funding requirements for operation, maintenance and renewal of assets.
 The scenarios have been informed by the complex models that are generated from the Asset Management System used by Council.
 These costs may be offset slightly by resultant reductions in maintenance costs for the assets involved and savings achieved through full competitive tendering of road infrastructure work.

-Figure 8 below summarises the 20-year financial forecast for road infrastructure assets based on forecasts for each asset group contained in Section 5.
+Figure 42 below summarises the 20 year financial forecast for road infrastructure assets.
 Note: these costs exclude inflation and GST.

 Expenditure is identified by asset group under the headings of:

 - Operations

 - Maintenance

 - Renewals

 - New assets (separating developer funded)